304 North Cardinal St.

 Despite being a 75% stakeholder in the newly formed Ballymore EcoWorld Holding company LTD, Ballymore maintain management of the developments.
 For the consumer, this is effectively a Ballymore development.

 The buildings topped out in August 2019.
-Residents began moving into units in the east tower in mid 2020, with estimated completion for all of the units in the east tower at the beginning of 2021.
+Residents began moving into units in the east tower in mid-2020, with completion for all of the units in the east tower in 2021.
+Completion of the gymnasium and outdoor swimming pool was also completed in 2021.

-The second tower is structurally complete, but interior work is expected to continue until mid-2022 and the completion of the development.
+The second tower is structurally complete, with many units occupied, but interior work is expected to continue until mid-2022.

-The Wardian is located centrally in the Isle of Dogs, on the edge of the Canary Wharf estate.
+Wardian London is located centrally in the Isle of Dogs, on the edge of the Canary Wharf estate.

 With South Quay footbridge around 150m away, it is about as close to living on the private Canary Wharf estate as you can get without living in the new Wood Wharf development.